 Call 989-275-5000, ext.
 348 for uniform purchases

 Exam given at a later date.
 Register and pay with credit card online at MCOLES website

 MCOLES Pre-Enrollment Testing

-The Kirtland Regional Police Academy is authorized by the Michigan Commission on Law Enforcement Standards (MCOLES) as a Regional Test Center for pre-employment written and physical agility testing required of law enforcement candidates.
+The Kirtland Regional Police Academy is authorized by the Michigan Commission on Law Enforcement Standards (MCOLES) as a Regional Test Center for pre-employment reading and writing exam and physical fitness testing required of law enforcement candidates.
 Approximately four test sessions are conducted each year at the Community Recreation, Activities and Fitness (CRAF) Center in downtown Roscommon.

 To sign up for the Reading and Writing exam, register and pay online through the MCOLES website.

 To register for the Physical Fitness Pre-Enrollment Test call 989-275-5000, ext.
 348.